raspberrypilearning/anime-expressions/en/step_4.md

 --- /task ---

-You can write your own rules in CSS to tell the browser how something should look.
-The starter project has some custom CSS rules written for you.
+When you add CSS styling to an **element** it will apply that styling to every single element on the page that has the same tag.
+Sometimes you want to apply custom styling to different parts of the page.
+For this, you would use a **class**.
+A class is a unique name that can be added as an **attribute** to your HTML code to let the browser know what styling should be applied.
+The class styling will override any element styling that has already been applied.

 --- task ---

-The CSS file has a custom CSS class called `border-bottom` this will add a thick, solid coloured line border to the bottom of any HTML element that uses it.
+Your CSS file has a custom CSS class called `border-bottom` which adds a thick, solid coloured line border to the bottom of any HTML element that uses it.

-Go to your `index.html` file find your `header` add code to apply `border-bottom` the CSS rules.
+Go to your `index.html` file and find your `header`.

+Add `class="border-bottom"` to the right of `header` text.

 --- code ---
 ---